juliencombattelli/plasma-applet-ca-va-etre-tout-noir/README.md

 An example application is provided in example/ folder.
 It implements a switch between a Dark and a Light theme working on Plasma, Konsole and Visual Studio Code.
 Before testing it, be sure to backup your personal data in case of trouble (~/.local/share/konsole/ and ~/.config/Code/User/ folders).

-To install the example application, go into example/ and run `./install.sh` and follow the instructions.
+To install the example application, go into example/, run `./install.sh` and follow the instructions.

 ## To do